-The College's ability to generate assets and deferred outflows of resources in excess of total liabilities and deferred inflows of resources, as seen in the Condensed Statement of Net Position below, indicates the fiscal soundness of the College.
-Continuing soundness depends, in part, on future SC legislative decisions related to the funding of the SCRS net pension and OPEB liabilities noted in the Overview section, as well as, the ongoing pandemic.
+The College's ability to generate assets and deferred outflows of resources in excess of total liabilities and deferred inflows of resources, as seen in the Condensed Statement of Net Position on the following page, indicates the fiscal soundness of the College.
+Continuing soundness depends, in part, on future SC legislative decisions, the economy of Aiken County and South Carolina, and funding of the SCRS net Pension and OPEB liabilities noted in the Overview section.